libretro/81-libretro/README.md

 ## Thanks

+Erik Olofsen, for:

-* Erik Olofsen, for the correct values to set the Z80 registers and some memory variables to successfully load .P files, for the Chroma 81 emulation, and for .TZX support.
+* The correct values to set the Z80 registers and some memory variables to successfully load `p` files
+* Chroma 81 emulation
+* `tzx` support
+* Zon X-81 sound emulation

 ## Versions